Man dead after downtown shooting, according to JSO

 JACKSONVILLE, Fla. - A man in his 30's was shot several times on the corner of Church and Ocean Streets in downtown Jacksonville around 5:15 a.m.
 Sunday, according to the Jacksonville Sheriff's Office.

-The wounded man was taken to the University of Florida Health, where he died shortly afterward.
+The wounded man was taken to the hospital, where he died shortly afterward.
+According to police, his death is being investigated as a murder.

 Investigators said the man was standing outside a black and silver car when he was shot.
 Detectives are not sure who the car belongs to.